danbev/learning-ai/notes/ggml.md

 2570	    return ggml_new_tensor(ctx, type, 1, &ne0);
 2571	}
 ```
-I think ne0 is the number of elements in the first dimension.
+`ne0` is the number of elements in the first dimension.
 ```console
 (gdb) l
 2558	struct ggml_tensor * ggml_new_tensor(